DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 ### Use more than 4 GB SODIMM RAM

+As explained above, it is possible to change the SODIMM ZCU111 RAM strip, in order to have 32 GB (or 32 GB) of memory in the PS.

+#### Linux see all 32GB of RAM

+Note however that it is possible to use the 32GB of RAM with the Linux Kernel and to allocate the necessary amount of memory dynamically.
+I cannot however certify the continuity of the data in memory.
+(Note that with a kernel module and the kmalloc function this seems possible).

 #### Linux always "see" 4GB of RAM

 Indeed, by default the ZCU111 has a 4GB SODIMM.
 If we use the method described above, we run the risk of using memory addresses potentially used by the Linux Kernel.
 As I needed a lot of memory and not to use dynamic allocation (data continuity), I upgraded the SODIMM up to the maximum possible (32GB) and I made sure that it is well mapped in /dev/memory, but without the Linux kernel being able to exploit it like classic RAM.
 More simply, linux still sees 4GB of RAM, but can access the other 28GB of the PS in the same way as the 4GB of the PL.
+As the samples are coded on 16 bits (=2 bytes or 2 octets), it is possible to store up to 14 GSa in this unallocated memory for the Kernel.

-You can find more information on this subject [here] (in progress)
+You can find more information on this subject later (in progress).

-#### Linux see all 32GB of RAM

-Note however that it is possible to use the 32GB of RAM with the Linux Kernel and to allocate the necessary amount of memory dynamically.
-I cannot however certify the continuity of the data in memory.
-(Note that with a kernel modulator and the kmalloc function this seems possible).

 Finally, this "method" allows me to use a single code to use the PS and the PL, since only the memory address space differs.